-Hannes Schritt works at Ecologic Institut as an International Fellow.
+Hannes Schritt works at Ecologic Institut as a Junior Researcher.
 His work focuses on water management and nutrient dynamics in agriculture.
 His native language is German, but he speaks fluent English and Spanish and also has knowledge of Portuguese and French.

 Before arriving at Ecologic Institute, Hannes Schritt contributed to work on the climate mitigation concept EKaKorn at the company Kornkraft Naturkost GmbH in cooperation with Jülich Project Management.
 Prior to studying, he worked as a human rights observer in Chiapas (Mexico).